 IASEW utilizes several different print and electronic mediums to foster these dialogues as outlined below:

 A bimonthly newsletter founded in 1982 as a forum to present the experiences, ideas, and work of informal sector women workers, Anasooya serves as a link between SEWA members and other self-employed workers across various geographical, social, and cultural boundaries.
 Published in Gujurati, the newsletter brings women’s issues to the macro level.

-For further details please visit www.anasooya.org
+For further details, please visit www.anasooya.org

 Since its inception in 1984, Video SEWA has been working to deliver technology into the hands of the common people and to use video as a tool for development communication.
-Video SEWA has produced countless tapes and more than a hundred programmes on organising, training and advocacy.
+Video SEWA has produced countless tapes and more than a hundred programmes on organising, training, and advocacy.
 These tapes reach villagers and slum dwellers in Gujarat as well as policy makers in Delhi and Washington.

-SEWA utilizes various radio programmes to widen its reach, give women a place where they can talk about themselves and their issues, to educate members on government schemes, health and hygiene, and so on, and to raise awareness of the SEWA organization.
+SEWA utilizes various radio programmes to widen its reach, give women a place where they can talk about themselves and their issues, educate members on government schemes, provide information on health and hygiene, and to raise awareness of the SEWA organisation.

-For further details please visit www.radiosewa.org
+For further details, please visit www.radiosewa.org.

 IASEW accepts assignments from other organisations for video and radio productions.
 To find out more, please contact us.